raineraymo/ContextCrucible/README.md

 | `--out`        | *stdout*   | Where to write the pack content.             |
 | `--manifest`   | *(none)*   | Where to write the JSON manifest.            |

+With no query, `compile` grades on structural centrality (shallow, source-like files first) so the budget still fills sensibly.

+---

+## How the budget solver decides

+The pour is a classic 0/1 knapsack: maximise captured relevance subject to a hard token bound. `contextcrucible` solves it **exactly** with dynamic programming whenever the problem fits a bounded grid (items × quantised budget buckets ≤ 4M cells), and falls back to a deterministic value-density greedy only for very large repositories.
+Both paths:

+- break ties by `(−score, tokens, path)` so runs are reproducible;
+- drop any item that alone exceeds the budget;